fightingferret/fightingferret.github.io/README.md

-# thefightingferret.github.io
+# fightingferret.github.io
-The Fighting Ferret Website
+Fighting Ferret Website

-Menial change for git cli test.
+More To Come